pragma-/pbot/README.md

 The familiar [`ps`](doc/Admin.md#ps) and [`kill`](doc/Admin.md#kill) commands can be used to list and kill the background processes.

 You can also [`cmdset`](doc/Admin.md#cmdset) the `process-timeout` [command metadata](doc/Admin.md#command-metadata-list) to set the timeout, in seconds, before the command is automatically killed.
 Otherwise the `processmanager.default_timeout` [registry value](doc/Registry.md) will be used.

-### Reload core modules without disconnecting
-Suppose you edit some PBot source file, be it a core file such as [PBot/Interpreter.pm](PBot/Interpreter.pm) or a Plugin such as [Plugins/Wttr.pm](Plugins/Wttr.pm).
-Or suppose there's a PBot update available.
-Most simple bots would require you to shut down the bot and restart it in order to see the modifications.

-Not PBot! you can simply use the [`refresh`](doc/Admin.md#refresh) command to reload all modified PBot core files and Plugins without bot restart.

-You can also use the [`reload`](doc/Admin.md#reload) command to reload any modified configuration or data files.

 ### Scripting interface
 PBot uses [Plang](https://github.com/pragma-/Plang) as a scripting language.
 You can use the